 Didn't know that cacti actually bloom once in a while?

-We first considered retiring to Arizona in 2002, visiting first in our RV ... two years later we were permanent Arizona residents... we have never regretted our decision to make Arizona our retirement home.
+We first considered retiring in Arizona in 2002, visiting first in our RV ... two years later we were permanent Arizona residents... we have never regretted our decision to make Arizona our retirement home.

 Before we visited, we had the impression that Arizona was all desert and most of the residents were on oxygen.

 Wrong on both parts, two thirds of the state is forest, they have two ski areas...and the residents are for the most part very active, enjoying the 300+ days of sunshine.

 Go figure, Arizona has some of the lushest golf courses in America... in the middle of the desert... thank you Colorado River.